sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Added a {{{density_plot()}}} function and improve colour map handling (Arnaud Bergeron) -- The {{{density_plot}}} takes a function of two variables and plots contour lines of the function over two specified ranges.
 Some improve on how colour map is handled.

  * 3-D polygon (Arnaud Bergeron) -- The new function {{{polygon3d()}}} allows for plotting of 3-D polygons.

+ * Fill option for {{{plot}}}, {{{polar_plot}}} and {{{parametric_plot}}} (Wilfried Huss, Karl-Dieter Crisman, Michael Abshoff) -- Added new options "fill", "fillcolor", and "fillalpha" to the plot family of functions.
+These new fill options allow users to fill the area between two functions in a plot, or to fill the area between the function and the x-axis.
+The syntax for the new fill option is similar to what Mathematica uses.
+Here's a [[http://trac.sagemath.org/sage_trac/attachment/ticket/4976/fill1.png|sample plot]] using the new fill option.

 == Group Theory ==